FelixRizzolli/kraeuterakademie.it/README.md

 - Open the Nuxt terminal and run:
 	- `pnpm devcontainer` to start the Nuxt frontend
 	- `pnpm storybook` to run Storybook
-- Open the Strapi terminal and run:
-	- `pnpm devcontainer` to start the Strapi CMS backend
 - Open the Payload terminal and run:
 	- `pnpm devcontainer` to start the Payload CMS backend